 Our success depends on our ability to develop and market products that are recognized as accurate and cost-effective.
 Many of our potential customers may be reluctant to use our new technology.
 Market acceptance will depend on many factors, including our ability to convince potential customers that our ChromaID technology and related products are an attractive alternative to existing light-based technologies.
+We will need to demonstrate that our products provide accurate and cost-effective alternatives to existing light-based technologies.
+We will need to demonstrate that our products provide accurate and cost-effective alternatives to existing light-based technologies.
 We will need to demonstrate that our products provide accurate and cost-effective alternatives to existing light-based authentication technologies.
 Compared to most competing technologies, our technology is relatively new, and most potential customers have limited knowledge of, or experience with, our products.
 Prior to implementing our ChromaID technology and related products, potential customers are required to devote significant time and effort to testing and validating our products.
 In addition, during the implementation phase, customers may be required to devote significant time and effort to training their personnel on appropriate practices to ensure accurate results from our technology and products.
 Any failure of our ChromaID technology or related products to meet customer expectations could result in customers choosing to retain their existing testing methods or to adopt systems other than ours.